 You will leave Regent's with a broad knowledge of what it takes to bring people together and push them further.

 The programme is accredited by the Chartered Management Institute (CMI).
-If you choose to join as student members of the Institute (students have specific period to register) and upon completion of mapped modules within the MA Management, you will receive a CMI Level 7 Diploma in Strategic Management and Leadership.
+If you choose to join as student members of the Institute (students have a specific period to register) and complete mapped modules within the MA Management, you will receive a CMI Level 7 Diploma in Strategic Management and Leadership.

 There are two entry points each year in January and September.
 If you begin your studies in September, it will take approximately 12 months to complete the programme.
 If you start in January, it will take approximately 16 months.

 Please note that all elective modules are subject to availability.